Zarbba/marvel-champions-game-logger/README.md

 ### Game Logs
 * Game modes including both standard/expert and heroic mode
+* Game state tracking such as remaining hitpoints at end game

 ### Campaign Logs
 * Tracking of campaigns and the capacity to assign games to campaigns